HAKUOKI EDO BLOSSOMS

 TRAILER / OPENING MOVIE

-Edo Blossom’s transition from Kyoto Winds was pretty smooth sailing as it immediately picked up the previous game’s premise.
-While the main plot and drama was built-up in Kyoto Winds, Edo Blossoms breaks the ice as it brought conclusion to each of the route’s cliffhangers in KW.
-Also, unlike its prequel, Edo Blossoms does not contain a long repetitive common story, so you can rest easy on this fact, if you were bogged down from completing the last game by it.
+Edo Blossom’s transition from Kyoto Winds was pretty smooth as it immediately picked up the previous game’s premise right off the bat.
+While Kyoto Winds was responsible for building Hakuoki’s overarching plot, Edo Blossoms ties the rest of the prequel’s cliffhangers into one solid conclusion.
+I would also like to point out that unlike its prequel, Edo Blossoms does not contain a long repetitive common story.
+So you can rest easy on this fact, especially if you were bogged down from completing the last game because of this factor.

 To me, Edo Blossoms was a great read per se.
-I would definitely recommend this game to those who’ve played KW and the older Hakuoki games.
-Although, I wanna stress out the fact that this sequel’s angst was a bit overwhelming and while it worked out for me (I love torturing myself with immense angst lol), it may not work for some, esp. if you’re more inclined to enjoy light-hearted fluffy novels.
+I would definitely recommend this game to those who’ve played Kyoto Winds and the older Hakuoki games.
+However, I wanna stress out the fact that this sequel’s angst was a bit overwhelming and while it worked for me (I love torturing myself with tragedy), it may not work for some, esp. if you’re more inclined to enjoy light-hearted fluffy novels.

-Overall, I would still give Hakuoki Edo Blossoms an A rating for its compelling story, brilliant characters that shone individually, an artwork to die for and for being one of the best visual novels that realistically tells the story of the last samurais in Japan: The Shinsengumi – of course, if you’re secretly a hopeless romantic like me, the romance factor is definitely a plus.
+Overall, I would still give Hakuoki Edo Blossoms an A rating for its compelling story, brilliant characters that shone individually, an artwork to die for, and for being one of the best visual novels that realistically tells the story of the last samurais in Japan: The Shinsengumi.
+Get yourself a copy of this beautiful game now!